Four Chords & Several Years Ago

 Four Chords & Several Years Ago is the seventh album by American rock band Huey Lewis and the News, released in 1994.
 The title is a play on the first sentence in Abraham Lincoln's Gettysburg Address ("Four score and seven years ago ...").

-It is a collection of 1950s and 1960s rhythm & blues covers influential to the members of the group during their early years.
+The album is a collection of 1950s and 1960s rhythm & blues covers influential to the members of the group during their early years.
 It is the last album to feature founding member and bassist, Mario Cipollina, who left the band after the subsequent tour.